vandabbin/denon_avr_remote/README.md

 If you test it with another receiver and it works let me know!

-This is a very early version and it doesn't handle the connection as efficiently as I would like.
+This is a very early version and may contain bugs.
-I plan to improve this in the future.
 It is also not fully featured yet.

 This script allows you to control a Denon Audio Video Receiver from the command line.